dpedxb/odooreboot/README.md

 # Odoo Service Restarter

-**Note: Don't rely solely on this tool to tackle 502 errors!
-It can provide temporary relief, but a lasting solution lies in fixing the underlying code issues **
+### Note: Don't rely solely on this tool to tackle 502 errors!
+It can provide temporary relief, but a lasting solution lies in fixing the underlying code issues. ###

 This setup is designed to automatically restart the Odoo service whenever it dies or fails to respond with a 502 HTTP Error.
 The solution involves using NGINX, FCGI Wrap, and a bash script to achieve this.
 When a 502 error occurs, the script will collect current details of CPU, memory, and IO usage, then proceed to restart the Odoo and PostgreSQL services.
 You have the flexibility to choose which details to collect before and after restarting the services.
 In some cases, you may only need to restart the Odoo service without affecting PostgreSQL.
 Modify the script according to your specific requirements.